-Butterfly Bank - photo above shows the state of the BB in July 2021
+Butterfly Bank - photo above shows a Small Blue on the BB on 23 May 2023

 The Brilliant Butterflies Project was set up in 2021 and worked with Croydon Council and local communities to create more wildflower areas for butterflies and other insects.
 They selected a site in our car park field on which to build a Butterfly Bank.
 The intention was that when the Project ended in 2022 the maintenance of the BB would be taken on by FSW.

 They created a chalk bund in our car park field on 19th April 2021.
-Low nutrient chalk provides excellent conditions for wild flowers.
 See the section Creating the Chalk Bank 19 April 2021 below for details of the construction work.

 On Sunday 25th April this was sown, by FSW volunteers, with butterfly friendly seeds and planted with 250 small plug plants of various wildflower species (Birds-foot Trefoil, Cowslip, Knapweed (greater & lesser), Ox-eye Daisy, Rock-rose, Scabious, Thyme and Yarrow) to supplement the chalk grassland seed mix.
 This will help support many species including the Small Blue Butterfly.
 See the section Planting the Chalk Bank 25 April 2021.